sundaysenergy/ccd-content/index.md

 ![People.
 World.](/files/people-world.jpg)

-## A Strategy for Achieving Wide, Sustainable Prosperity and a Healthy Environment
+## A Strategy for Achieving Wide Prosperity and a Healthy Environment

 Politicians who stoke voters' anger about stagnant wages, soaring national debts or rising global temperatures have been winning far more elections worldwide than candidates offering pragmatic solutions.